 Sellers of motor vehicles are allowed to sell or lease vehicles subject to future acceptances by a lender that will finance the sale.
-Because many lending institutions are not open on the weekends, dealers could have performed a preliminary credit check on the buyer, but not actually received approval until the following Monday.
+Because many lending institutions are not open on the weekends, dealers could perform a preliminary credit check on the buyer, but not actually receive approval until the following Monday.
 These institutions are allowed to sell the vehicle without actual approval of financing.
 However, they are not allowed to sell or lease the traded-in vehicles until the financing has been approved.
 The Oregon legislature created this law to prevent a procedure called "bushing."
 Bushing occurred when a purchaser believed that his or her financing would be approved, traded in his or her car, and then left with the new car.
-Then his or her older vehicle would be sold before the financing was approved, and he or she would be left without their older car, and without being able to pay for the new car.
+Then his or her older vehicle would be sold before the financing was approved, and - when the finacing wasn't approved - he or she would be left without their older car, and without being able to pay for the new car (a good reason not to buy a car on the weekend!).
 Under a 1999 law, this is included as an unlawful trade practice.
 ORS 646.608.